SavinaRoja/SavinaRoja.github.io/_posts/2016-01-22-haskell-revisits-the-central-dogma.md

-In this post I'll be going over some of the ideas from the previous, [Haskell Meets the Central Dogma](http://savinaroja.github.io/2016/01/11/haskell-meets-the-central-dogma), and introduce some additional concepts to refine or improve our approach.
+In this post I'll be going over some of the ideas from the previous, [Haskell Meets the Central Dogma](http://savinaroja.github.io/2016/01/11/haskell-meets-the-central-dogma), and introduce some additional concepts for refinement.
 If you are new to Haskell, you may want to read that one before this one.
-This post will adopt a more mature approach to our Haskell code, but hopefully the transition will feel suitably gradual for novices.
+This post will add some intermediate concepts in Haskell code and hopefully the transition will feel suitably gradual for novices.

-### Shortcomings of helpful type synonyms
+### Limitations of type synonyms

 I previously began by declaring some type synonyms so that in my code I could differentiate between functions meant to operate with DNA (`DNASeq`),